KanaPko/assignment_swapi_tests/README.md

 Written using _JavaScript_, _Mocha.js_ and _Chai.js_.
 As a reporting utility _mochawesome_ reporter is used.

-Here can be found the test scripts for 2 of the swapi.co API endpoints:
+Here can be found the test scripts for 2 of the swapi.co API endpoint:

 - `/people`
-- `/films`

 ## To set up infrastructure run: